-This is a simple game to reduce anxiety and help you become less fearful of things.
-It works by training your brain to think positively, rather than scanning the world for things to worry about.
+This is a simple game to reduce anxiety.
+It works by diverting your mind into positive trains of thought, rather than scanning the world for things to worry about.

 • Create positive thoughts in the present moment

 • Play solo to break negative or anxious thought patterns

 • Play with others to create a greater sense of connection

 The App will automatically deal your first ‘card’:

 1. Whilst waiting for it to load, take 3 slow mindful breaths.
 Pay particular attention to enjoying your out-breath, as this calms your nervous system.